magomimmo/modern-cljs/doc/tutorial-10.md

 ### Create the world

-As mentioned above, instead of defining a *fixuture*, we're going to insert the creation and destruction of the mutable world in the `test-exclude-file-names` function itself.
+As mentioned above, instead of defining a *fixuture*, we're going to insert the creation and destruction of the not so more changeable world in the `test-exclude-file-names` function itself.
 Before doing that we define two new functions `create-context` and `clear-context` whose names speck for themself.

 ```clojure
 (defn create-context []